|Ancienne Gare||Self Catering||Saturday||2||4||1|

 Olympic-sized indoor swimming pools are located at nearby Dinard (heated salt water) and St Malo - next to the ferry terminal.

 On D786 coast road.
 St Malo 20 minutes, Dinard 10 minutes - Airport (Ryanair) 10 minutes (the property is not on the flight path).

 Pretty harbour and restaurants 3 minutes walk.
 Golf course (18-hole links) 5-10 minutes.
 Wonderful beaches close by.

 Bungalow sleeps 4.
 Two bedrooms with double and bunk beds.
-Lounge.
-Shower room.
-Kitchen with fridge, cooker, microwave.
-Electric heating.
+Lounge, shower room kitchen and electric heating.
 Small enclosed garden.
-The gite is renovated, and is all electric.
-It is well equipped, including a microwave oven.
+The gite is renovated, and is all electric and it is well equipped.

 “We have enjoyed our stay in this gite, conveniently located for the beaches, village, restaurants and local countryside.
 We can recommend the local circular walks.
 We have visited Mont St Michel, which is now very well organised with a new car park and shuttle bus.
 In Dinan, we enjoyed an English cream tea in Maison Bleu Lin, half way down the cobbled hill port.”
 August 11th-25th 2012, the Chilton Family from Derby.

 “So lucky with the weather!
 A cycle ride to St Jacut de la Mer for lunch, and some lovely lazy beach days were just perfect.
 Excersions to St Malo (walking around the walls, kite flying on the beach, and a visit to Le Grande Aquarium) and Dinan (make sure you find the funny winding road which goes all the way down to the river).
 These were just some of the things we did, but mostly we had fun and relaxed and enjoyed the stunning views.”
 May 25th-June 1st 2013, the Elliott family from Northants.